joseluisq/gimage/docs/classes/figure.md

 # Figure

-> `Figure` class allows to create rectangles or ellipses.
+> `Figure` class allows to create rectangles or ellipses shapes.

-The following example creates an rectangle, set an opacity (75%) and save it as PNG:
+The following example creates a rectangle, set opacity to 75% and save it as PNG:

 ```php
 <?php